BlueM/form-control-event-name/README.md

 # Usage
 The library is an ES6 class, so the way to use it depends on your tooling and the browsers you want to support.
 But basic usage is:

-    // If native ES6 module in browser: import formControlEvenName from './node_modules/@bluem/form-control-event-name/index.js';
+    // If using native ES6 module in browser: import formControlEvenName from './node_modules/@bluem/form-control-event-name/index.js';

     // OR:
     // If using Webpack or Parcel for bundling:
-    // import formControlEvenName from '@bluem/form-control-event-name/index.js';
+    // import formControlEventName from '@bluem/form-control-event-name/index.js';

-    formControlEvenName(myFormElement); // Will return the name of the event (string)
+    formControlEventName(myFormElement); // Will return the name of the event (string)

 # Tests